Association football in the Republic of Ireland: Divisions

 The Premier Division currently contains 10 clubs.
 The 10 clubs play each other four times which gives a total of 36 matches each.
 The bottom placed club will be relegated to the League of Ireland First Division and the team who finishes in 9th position will enter a promotion/relegation playoff with a First Division qualifier.
 The League of Ireland First Division was introduced in 1985.
 Currently, there are 10 teams in the First Division, and they play each other four times.
 The A Championship was introduced in the 2008 season as a new third tier, below the League of Ireland.
 The division was split into 2 separate groups competing independently of each other.
 The A Championship was replaced by the 2011–12 FAI U19 League in 2012.
+This FAI U19 League has since been replaced by the League of Ireland Academy, consisting of boys teams at under-14, 15, 17 and 20 level along with girls teams at under-17 and 23 level, whilst its status as the third tier has been replaced by the FAI National League.

 UEFA ranking

-As of August 2016, the League of Ireland is 42nd out of 55 in the UEFA country coefficient.
-The League of Ireland's UEFA coefficient accumulates to a total value of 5.700 as of 2016.
+As of September 2026, the League of Ireland is 32nd out of 55 in the UEFA country coefficient.
+The League of Ireland's UEFA coefficient accumulates to a total value of 16.343 as of 2026.
 From 1998 to 2010, the league's place on the coefficient table rose 15 places, the highest of any league in Europe.
-However, since then, the League's ranking has fallen from its highest ever ranking of 29th in June 2010 to 42nd in 2016.
+The league fell from its highest ever ranking of 29th in June 2010 to 42nd in 2016.
 Its position of 43rd in 2013/14 was also its lowest position since 1998.
+The performances of Dundalk in UEFA competition throughout the late 2010s and early 2020s rose Ireland's coefficient significantly, with their qualification for the UEFA Europa League group stage in 2016-17 and 2020-21 helping the LOI to rise to 37th in 2021.
+The introduction of the UEFA Conference League in 2022, and the performances of Shamrock Rovers and Shelbourne in reaching the league phase of this competition has bolstered the League of Ireland's coefficient further, with the league sitting in between Iceland and Armenia in 32nd position as of 2026.